-Costa Rica has something for everyone – from the beautiful beaches to the misty cloud forests, to pretty much any adventure sport you could possibly want to try.
-But those looking to spend some time relaxing with very little effort will be happy to learn that it is also got some of the best all-inclusive resorts in Costa Rica!
+Costa Rica has something for everyone – from the beautiful beaches to the misty cloud forests to pretty much any adventure sport you could possibly want to try.
+But those looking to spend some time relaxing with very little effort will be happy to learn that it also has some of the best all inclusive resorts in Costa Rica!

-We know how hard it can be to find the right all-inclusive resorts in Costa Rica, so we’ve done the research for you and put together this list of the best all inclusive resorts in the country!
+We know how hard it can be to find the right all inclusive resorts in Costa Rica, so we’ve researched you and compiled this list of the best all-inclusive resorts in the country!

 Westin Golf Resort & Spa, Playa Conchal, Guanacaste

 The Westin Golf Resort & Spa by Marriott is sprawled out along the beautiful northwest coast right on one of the best beaches in Guanacaste.
 It is located on Playa Conchal, halfway between Tamarindo and Playa Hermosa, and just 60 kms (37 Miles) from the Liberia Airport.